abdelrahmanbadr/Go-Design-Patterns/Structural/proxy/README.rst

 Purpose
 -------
-- Proxy pattern is used when we need to create a wrapper to cover the main object’s complexity from the client.
+- Proxy pattern is used when we need to create an object wrapper to cover the main object’s complexity from the client.
+- Provide a new abstraction layer that is easy to work with, and can be changed easily
 - Represent an object that is complex or time consuming to create with a simpler one.

 Examples